-When not working at her Mac in her cottage, you'll find her roaming the many mountains and lakes of Cumbria.
+When not working on her Mac in her cottage, you'll find her roaming the many mountains and lakes of Cumbria.

-With a wealth of creative projects under her belt, we caught up with Sarah to quizz her on all-things freelance...
+With a wealth of creative projects under her belt, we caught up with Sarah to quiz her on all things freelance.

 Tell us more about yourself.
 How did you get to where you are now?

 I grew up in a small village in the Lake District called Lamplugh.
 I’m not even sure it can even be classed as a village, as it’s so scattered about and there are probably more cows than people.

 This was before the internet was a thing, so back then you had to find other ways to entertain yourself.
 When I wasn’t going for walks, making dens or collecting brambles I would sit and draw for hours on end, write stories and make my own books.
 More than anything I wanted to be Beatrix Potter, which is kind of still my dream to be honest.

 I enrolled on illustration at university, which ran in tandem with the graphic design course.
 On seeing what the design students were doing, I realised it was designed that interested me the most, so I worked on combining this with my love of drawing and illustration.
 One Owl Please came from when I would make badges to sell on my Etsy shop.
 I still take them to meetings with me now as people are always intrigued to know the story behind the name.